 To find out more, please see: Understanding Plants and Fungi – A strategy for Comparative Plant and Fungal Biology at Kew.

-Drawing on Kew’s rich and varied collections, we undertake comparative research that combines depth in the analytical approaches applied with breadth of diversity studied to generate authoritative and wide-ranging insights on the systematics, evolution, and traits of major plant and fungal groups.
-By studying all levels of organisation, from genes to whole organisms, we aim to explain how plants and fungi evolve, interact with each other and their environment and respond to global change.
+By exploiting our unique collections for research in our state-of-the-art facilities, we play a central role in Kew Science, in collaboration with colleagues across Kew and our partners in over 100 countries worldwide.
+We undertake comparative research that combines breadth in the diversity of organisms studied with depth in the analytical approaches applied to generate authoritative and wide-ranging insights into the systematics, evolution and traits of major plant and fungal groups.
+By studying diversity at the level of genes through to ecosystems, we aim to explain how plants and fungi evolve, interact with each other and their environment, and respond to global change.

 Building the tree of life of plants and fungi.
 The evolutionary tree of life underpins all of our research.
-It provides a fundamental roadmap for exploring and predicting patterns of diversity, and for understanding its drivers and future.
-Building the tree of life for plants and fungi remains a long term research priority for Kew.
+It provides a fundamental roadmap for exploring and predicting patterns of diversity, and for understanding its drivers and future trends.
+Building the tree of life for plants and fungi remains a long-term research priority for Kew.

 Conducting fundamental research on the classification and evolution of plants